dlt-hub/verified-sources/README.md

 For contributors: `dlt-contributors` channel

 # Development
-`python-dlt` uses `poetry` to manage, build and version the package.
+`dlt` uses `poetry` to manage, build and version the package.
 It also uses `make` to automate tasks.
 To start
 ```sh
 make install-poetry  # will install poetry, to be run outside virtualenv
 ```